Adam Aleksic

-Adam Viktor Aleksic (/əˈlɛksɪk/ ə-LEK-sik; born January 3, 2001), known online as Etymology Nerd, is an American linguist and content creator who produces videos exploring the origins of words.
+Adam Viktor Aleksic (/ə.ˈlɛk.sɪk/, ə-LEK-sik; born January 3, 2001), known online as Etymology Nerd, is an American linguist and content creator who produces videos exploring the origins of words, particularly neologisms and slang as it exists within digital culture.
 He began exploring word origins in 2016 through his blog.
-Aleksic studied at Harvard University, where he gained attention for his educational TikTok videos on language in 2023.
+Aleksic studied at Harvard University, during which he gained attention for his educational TikTok videos on linguistics and language in 2023.
 In 2025, he published Algospeak: How Social Media Is Transforming the Future of Language.

 Early life and education

 Aleksic grew up in Albany, New York.
 His parents were atmospheric scientists who worked at the New York State Department of Environmental Conservation.
 His mother studied air pollution, while his father was a cloud physics expert.
 His parents immigrated to the United States from Serbia in the 1990s.

+In his book Algospeak, Aleksic recounts how he as a teenager became "utterly hooked" on gaining online attention via Reddit, at one point being in the top 80 of users on the website.
+Describing the dopamine rush as an "exhilarating, addictive distraction from the intense stress of the college application cycle".
+He described how he "manipulated people's attention" including taking advantage of Reddit's publically available source code.

 He discovered etymology during a visit to a bookstore in Cambridge, England in March 2016 while reading the 2011 publication The Etymologicon by English author Mark Forsyth.
 He stated that it fascinated him, calling it "the perfect bridge between history and language, two previous interests of mine."
 From 2017 to 2019, Aleksic received awards in essay competitions organized by the Albany-Tula Alliance, getting third place in 2017, first place in 2018, and again third place in 2019.
 For his 2018 essay, he was awarded a scholarship of $1,000.
-During his sophomore year, he established the Geography Bee at Albany High School to raise geographical awareness within the school.
+During his second year, he established the Geography Bee at Albany High School to raise geographical awareness within the school.

 While at Harvard, Aleksic was involved in writing, acting, and directing for the Kirkland Drama Society, served as the social chair for both the Harvard quiz bowl team and the Science Fiction Association, and established the Harvard Undergraduate Linguistics Society.
 During the COVID-19 pandemic, he started "Week Week" in the Kirkland House with his friends, promoting creative methods to bring residents together.
 For his efforts, he received the Aloian Memorial Scholarship in 2022.
 Aleksic later mentioned that he helped create the "Choosening" ceremony, where a new theme is chosen at the beginning of each week.
 He described it as a cult that was "surprisingly easy" to initiate.